-Operations, Maintenance, Repair, Replacement, and Rehabilitation (OMRR&R) for the projects is the NFS's responsibility.
+OMRR&R for the projects is the NFS's responsibility.
 The purpose of OMRR&R is to sustain the constructed project and to maintain the stated level of benefits at the completion of construction and throughout the life of the project.
-OMRR&R will begin when adaptive management and monitoring (AM&M) conclude.
-For non-structural, non-mechanical components of ecosystem restoration projects, the NFS's responsibility for OMRR&R ends ten years after ecological success has been determined, per USACE implementation guidance for Section 1161 of the WRDA of 2016.
+OMRR&R will begin when AM&M conclude.
+For nonstructural, non-mechanical components of ecosystem restoration projects, the NFS's responsibility for OMRR&R ends ten years after ecological success has been determined, per USACE implementation guidance for Section 1161 of the WRDA of 2016.
 For structural or mechanical components, such as the riprap for grade control structures, culverts, bank stabilization, river training structures and channel cleanouts.
 Woody debris traps and floodplain vegetative measures will have no assumed operation and maintenance costs, only AM&M costs.

 Preliminary OMRR&R costs were estimated for each measure.
-By utilizing costs based off previous studies and projects.
+By using costs based off previous studies and projects.
 The assumed OMRR&R included routine inspections and/or improvements to items such as culverts, channels, hardpoints, riprap protection, river training structures road surfaces, groundwater wells, recreational features, etc. The estimated costs were annualized and included in the economic analysis.
-The total estimated annual OMRR&R cost for the Recommended Plan is \$61,149 based on the current Federal FY23 discount rate (2.50 percent).
+The total estimated annual OMRR&R cost for the RP is \$133,000 based on the current Federal FY24 discount rate (2.75 percent).
 OMRR&R assumptions for each type of measures can be found in Appendix 3 Section 2.8.